 It may well be a good scheme, but an immediate concern the springs to my mind is about access by non-car users.
 NHS has lots of fine words about sustainability, carbon reduction and reducing car dependency, but does it put them into action:

-"NHS organisations are exemplar in leading the population-wide shift to more active and low carbon travel such as public transport, cycling and walking”
+i) how does this location relate to the NHS vision: "NHS organisations are exemplar in leading the population-wide shift to more active and low carbon travel such as public transport, cycling and walking”

 ii) would the hospital comply with the NHS Carbon Reduction Strategy for England (January 2009), Section 3 'low carbon travel, transport and access' (all five Key Actions).